EndeyshentLabs/EXSES/README.md

 - CMake >= 3.14
 - Any C++ compiler with C++20 (I use GCC 13.2)
+- [fmtlib](https://github.com/fmtlib/fmt).
+You can probably do something like `sudo apt install libfmt-dev`

 ```console
 $ cmake -G Ninja -B build -DCMAKE_BUILD_TYPE=Release